I Remember You (1941 song)

 "I Remember You" is a popular song, published in 1941.
 The music was written by Victor Schertzinger, with lyrics by Johnny Mercer.
 The song was originally recorded by Jimmy Dorsey in 1941.
 It has since been covered most notably by Frank Ifield, Glen Campbell and Björk.

 History

 "I Remember You" was one of several songs introduced in the film The Fleet's In (1942).

-In 1941, Mercer began an affair with 19-year-old Judy Garland, while she was engaged to composer David Rose.
-Garland ended her involvement when she married Rose.
-In later years, Garland and Mercer rekindled their affair.
-Mercer stated that his song "I Remember You" was the most direct expression of his feelings for Garland.
+In 1941 Johnny Mercer's affair with Judy Garland ended when she married composer David Rose, driving Mercer to write I Remember You.
+Singer Mary Cleere Haran, who once did an astrological analysis of Mercer and Garland, said that both Mercer's Day In and Day Out and I Remember You were directly inspired by Garland.